Lethalz/ZetV2/Reference/Books/The Charisma Myth by Olivia Fox Cabane.md

     -   **Keep the spotlight on the other person as long as possible.
 You control the conversation this way and lead it in the direction you want.**

     -   People will associate you with whatever feelings your conversation generates.
 Focus on questions that will elicit positive emotions, not negative ones.
+	        People don't remember what you said or did but how you make them feel

 **Speaking and Listening with Charisma**